JohnDuncanScott/example-rest-service/README.md

 * Thread safety has not been tested

 ## Frontend
 * The styling works for desktop for customer facing pages.
-However, they do not look nice when resizing, although the page is functional.
-The admin pages are not well styled.
+However, they do not look nice when resizing, although the pages are functional - need to add proper breakpoints to make this work for mobile
 * Code duplication in certain areas, needs some refactoring to create smaller components rather than just focusing on each View individually
 * Cannot add products to a package in Admin mode
 * Cannot change prices of products in Admin mode